DrLex0/quake-frogbots/waypoint/README.md

    - The next marker you touch will be linked.
 If there is any risk of activating the wrong marker on the way, first press `MOUSE2` again to temporarily disable CMM.
    - Move to marker _y_.
 If you didn't disable CMM, the link will be made instantly.
 Otherwise you again need to `MOUSE2`.
    - Once a path has been added, Connect Mode disables itself, but marker _x_ remains set as static active marker.
 You can then either make another path from _x_ to a different marker by moving to it and again using `MOUSE2`; or you can deselect _x_ by pressing `TAB` or `G`.
-   - Avoid making paths _towards_ spawn points or teleport destinations, use one-way mode to only go away from them, _because telefrag._
+   - Avoid making paths _towards_ spawn points or one-way teleport destinations, use one-way mode to only go away from them, _because telefrag._
    - Ensure every marker that can be reached in any way (even if only by being flung around by an explosion), has at least one outgoing path, otherwise the bot may get stuck on it.
    - If you added a path by mistake, you can remove it with _disconnect mode,_ see below.
-8. Connecting **teleporters** is like creating any one-way path, but with something extra.
+8. **Teleports:** you must make a one-way connection from each `trigger_teleport` to its corresponding `info_teleport_destination`.
+(This has become a lot easier in the v2 tool.)
-   - You must connect each `trigger_teleport` to the `info_teleport_destination` it connects to.
-To do so easily, it is _essential_ to first enable both NOCLIP with `F2` and closest-marker mode with `F`.
+   - It is _essential_ to first enable both NOCLIP with `F2` and closest-marker mode with `F`.
-   - Then move into the teleport trigger zone, and ensure the `trigger_teleport` marker is selected.
+   - Then move into the teleport trigger zone, and ensure with `C` that the `trigger_teleport` marker is selected.
-   - Enable one-way mode `J`, then `MOUSE2` to start connecting.
-   - Now disable manual mode `O` to be actually teleported, then re-enable `O`.
-   - Since you are now on top of the `destination`, it should be immediately connected.
-     (If the level designer stacked another marker on top, the wrong one might get selected.
-In that case, remove the connection, and try again after changing overlap preference with `L` or zero `0`.
-When designing your own levels, _avoid_ giving info entities the exact same location as others, nudge them around a bit.)
+   - Hit `K`.
+The trigger is now connected to its destination (and _only_ it destination, as it should be).
-   - If it is a 2-way teleporter, now do the same thing to connect its trigger to the destination at the other side.
+   - If it is a 2-way teleporter, now do the same thing at the other side to connect its trigger to the destination.
+   - Teleports are disabled in manual mode, hence toggle with `O` to get teleported to the other side.
    - It doesn't matter whether you assign a `trigger_teleport` the zone it is in, or its destination zone.
 (I stick with the zone it is in.)
    - A `trigger_teleport` must only have _incoming_ paths besides its single outgoing destination path (other outgoing paths would be pointless and could mess up path planning).
      An `info_teleport_destination` of a _1-way teleporter_ must only have _outgoing_ paths besides its single incoming trigger path _(again… telefrag)._
-     For a _2-way teleporter_ however, the destination markers must also have a path going back to the teleport trigger at that end, because the bot will have to cross that marker to reach the teleport.
+     For a _2-way teleporter_ however, if the destination marker(s) need to be traversed and will be touched when trying to reach the trigger at that end, then the destination marker must also have a path back to that trigger.
+But, never use destination markers as regular path markers if they are high up in the air and cannot be (easily) touched.
+Those must only have outgoing paths.
 9. **Special path modes.** You can apply these while making the paths, or afterwards.
 The modes for a marker's paths can be seen by pressing the `R` key.
    Same workflow as above, only now you also have to select the mode with `V` before making the connection (not all are path modes, some affect display mode).
 Most of these require _one-way mode_ to be enabled (`J` key).
    - **Disconnect mode**: removes a path, but even though this also works without enabling one-way mode, it will only disconnect the path from the starting marker _x_ to target _y_.
 Repeat in the other direction unless you really want to have a one-way path.